brentvollebregt/nitratine.net/_posts/2017-12-14-how-to-get-mouse-clicks-with-python.md

     listener.join()
 ```

+## Common Issues and Questions

+### ModuleNotFoundError/ImportError: No module named 'pynput'
+Did you install pynput?
+This error will not occur if you installed it properly.
+If you have multiple versions of Python, make sure you are installing pynput on the same version as what you are running the script with.

+### I got a SyntaxError
+Syntax errors are caused by you and these is nothing I can offer to fix it apart from telling you to read the error.
+They always say where the error is in the output using a ^.
+Generally people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
+You can read about SyntaxError on Python's docs [here](https://docs.python.org/2/tutorial/errors.html#syntax-errors).

 *Please leave questions and comments related to the video on YouTube as they will be replied to faster there*